Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

            backend servers
                mode tcp
-               server hamzacluster.openshift.com 10.1.10.8 # Note that in this last line, the IP address 10.1.10.8 should be replaced by your loadbalancer IP address.
+               server hamzacluster.openshift.com 10.1.10.8 # Please change the IP address to the IP address of your Internal worker plane Loadbalancer, and the DNS name to your private DNS name

     4. Once the haproxy is configured, restart it: `systemctl restart haproxy`.
     5. Run an `oc get routes -A` command to get the Console URL through which you can access.